phylyc/gpldiff/README.md

 ### Installation ###

-The required documentation files for this package needs to generated before this package can be installed using `devtools`.
+The required documentation files for this package needs to be generated before this package can be installed using `devtools`.

 ```